Healthy Homes Assessment Frimley

 Frimley Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about what’s inside the building it’s also about the outside.
-You must make sure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
-When it comes to moisture and damp it’s usually what you don’t see that can cause a lot of trouble that can cause the property to suffer and harming the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about the interior of the building it’s also about the outside.
+You must make sure there is somewhere to allow surface, rain and underground water to flow and prevent it from getting inside.
+When it is damp and moisture, it is usually the things you don’t notice that could become a major issue, causing damage to your investment and affecting the tenant’s health.

-Rental properties should have effective drainage to remove the stormwater and surface waters, and ground water, including the proper outfall or runoff.
-Making sure that the water has a proper place to go, and also that it can’t linger underneath the buildings is an essential part of making sure your property is dry.
+Rental properties must be equipped with effective drainage for the removal of floodwaters, surface water, and ground water, including the proper outfall or runoff.
+Making sure the water has a location to go, and it isn’t allowed to remain beneath structures is an important aspect of maintaining your property’s dry.

-An underground moisture barrier generally made of polythene and is laid on top of the ground, in order to block any moisture that is present in the ground from accumulating into the building.
-It also helps in preventing any damage to your underfloor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to stop any moisture that is present in the ground from accumulating into the building.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection